The article below is accurate for your 2018 taxes, the one that you file this year by the April 2019 deadline.

 Answer: Yes, even if you have a baby on December 31, you can claim them as a dependent on your taxes.

-Answer: As long as your boyfriend is not married (be sure to check your individual state law regarding claiming a boyfriend or girlfriend some states don’t comply with the federal law), supplies over half of your support, you lived with him the entire year, and you did not earn more than $4,050 in 2016, you would qualify as his dependent.
+Answer: As long as your boyfriend is not married (be sure to check your individual state law regarding claiming a boyfriend or girlfriend some states don’t comply with the federal law), supplies over half of your support, you lived with him the entire year, and you did not earn more than $4,150, you would qualify as his dependent.
 His mother could not claim you since she did not provide more than half of the support.

 Question: My spouse has not worked all year except for a month, can I claim him as a dependent?